SM Spirituality Media

 Definition

-French physicist and teacher (b.
-1944) in the direct path lineage that runs from Atmananda Krishna Menon through Jean Klein.
-His teaching is the closest in temperament to classical Advaita Vedānta among living English-language non-dual teachers — precise, philosophically patient, and unwilling to skip the ontological argument that other lineages tend to bypass in favour of pointing.
+French physicist and non-dual teacher (b.
+1944) in the direct path lineage that runs from Atmananda Krishna Menon§ through Jean Klein§.
+His teaching is the closest in temperament to classical Advaita Vedānta§ among living English-language non-dual teachers.
+He is precise and philosophically patient.
+He is unwilling to skip the ontological argument that other lineages tend to bypass in favour of pointing.

 written by editorial · revised continuously